Jespiahshihana/Experiment-08-Pick-and-place-of-objects-using-industrial-manipulator-/README.md

 https://drive.google.com/file/d/1WT1pSq1IvwaWbAxrbB--1o8uiTW_EgCw/view?usp=drive_link

 ### Results:
-The experiment to pick and place a regular shape using two finger gripper on the conveyor belt has been verifird
+The experiment to pick and place a regular shape using two finger gripper on the conveyor belt has been verified.